BonoboPLC/lojjo_wiki/administration/games/lottery.md

 >  If there isn't enough funds in the Game Trust account {.is-warning}

-,Then money is transferred back from the Commissions Earned account to the Game Trust account to cover the deficit.
+Then money is transferred back from the Commissions Earned account to the Game Trust account to cover the deficit.

 > If there are excess funds in the Game Trust account {.is-info}